Critical gradient turbulence optimization toward a compact stellarator reactor concept

-\textit{ITG turbulence.}-- To evaluate the performance of QSTK in vacuum with regard to ITG turbulence we run full-surface nonlinear electrostatic gyrokinetic simulations using the GENE code \citep{Jenko2000a,Xanthopoulos2016a} in comparison with the HSX stellarator experiment \citep{Talmadge2008}.
-We assume adiabatic electrons, zero density gradient, $T_{e}=T_{i}$, and simulate fluctuations on the surface $r/a=0.5$ for the temperature gradients $a/L_{T}=[1.5,2.0,2.5,3.0]$.
-In Figs. \ref{fig:ITG} (a)-(b) we plot the ion heat fluxes in gyro-Bohm units times the aspect ratio of the associated configuration, to adjust for the dependence of energy confinement time on aspect ratio implied by the gyro-Bohm scaling of heat fluxes (a factor of $4/3$ in favor of QSTK).
-We find that $Q_{i}A$ is significantly reduced (by a factor 2-3) in QSTK compared to HSX for the range of gradients studied, demonstrating the success of the optimization strategy.
-The fluctuations in QSTK [fig. \ref{fig:ITG}(d)] are relatively weak, and also less localized on the surface, compared to HSX [and most optimized stellarators, e.g. W7-X \citep{Xanthopoulos2020}], where the density fluctuations lie within a strip near the outboard midplane, $\theta \sim 0$ [fig. \ref{fig:ITG}(c)], owing to the more pronounced ``bean-shaped" plane.
-Evaluation of the toroidal critical gradient (eq. \ref{eqn:crit}) for HSX indicates a threshold of $a/L_{T,crit}=1.15$ on the outboard field line $\alpha=0$, while a flux tube selected on the inboard ($\alpha=\pi/4$) has the much larger predicted threshold of $a/L_{T,crit}=2.50$.
-This suggests that the model (eq. \ref{eqn:crit}) still captures the basic physics controlling the intensity of fluctuations on the surface in HSX, even far above the threshold.
+\textit{ITG turbulence.}-- To evaluate the performance of QSTK in vacuum with regard to ITG turbulence we run full-surface nonlinear electrostatic gyrokinetic simulations using the GENE code \citep{Jenko2000a,Xanthopoulos2016a} in comparison with the HSX stellarator.
+We assume adiabatic electrons, zero density gradient, $T_{e}=T$, and temperature gradients $a/L_{T}=[1.5,2.0,2.5,3.0]$ at half radius.
+In Figs. \ref{fig:ITG} (a)-(b) we plot the ion heat fluxes in gyro-Bohm units times A for each configuration, to adjust for the dependence of energy confinement time on aspect ratio implied by the gyro-Bohm scaling of heat fluxes (a factor of $4/3$ in favor of QSTK).
+We find that the adjusted heat flux is significantly reduced (by a factor 2-5) in QSTK compared to HSX for the range of gradients studied, demonstrating the success of the optimization strategy.
+The density fluctuations in QSTK [fig. \ref{fig:ITG}(d)] are relatively weak, and also less localized on the surface, compared to HSX (and most optimized stellarators, e.g. W7-X \citep{Xanthopoulos2020,Wilms2023}), where such fluctuations lie within a strip near the outboard midplane [fig. \ref{fig:ITG}(c)], owing to the more pronounced ``bean-shaped" plane.
+In contrast, the optimization for QSTK has altered the bean-shaped plane, expanding the surfaces in regions of bad curvature where the toroidal ITG mode resides.
+We also find $\Lpar \simeq 6 a$ in QSTK versus $ 12 a$ in HSK, suggesting the shortened parallel connection length plays a significant role in the increased value of $b_{min,\text{QSTK}} \sim 3 b_{min,\text{HSX}}$ predicted for QSTK by the model [Eqn. (\ref{eqn:crit})].